superfly/docs/networking/private-networking.html.md

 ## Discovering Apps through DNS on a WireGuard connection

-**The DNS server address is different on WireGuard connections than on instances**.
-That's because you can run multiple WireGuard connections; your dev laptop could be WireGuard-connected to multiple organizations, but an instance can't be.
+**The DNS server address is different on WireGuard connections than on Machines**.
+That's because you can run multiple WireGuard connections; your dev laptop could be WireGuard-connected to multiple organizations, but a Machine can't be.
 So DNS is just a little more complicated over WireGuard.

-Your DNS server address for a WireGuard connection is a part of the WireGuard connection flyctl generates.
+Your DNS server address for a WireGuard connection is part of the WireGuard tunnel configuration that flyctl generates.
 Your platform WireGuard tools might read and automatically configure DNS from that configuration, or it might not.
-Here's how to find it:
+Here's how to find it in the WireGuard configuration file:

 ```
 [Interface]